 Bottom line

 A VPN tunnel establishes a secure, encrypted connection between your device and the internet, ensuring your data remains private and shielded from potential threats.
-Verifying the VPN tunnel's functionality is important to maintaining data protection.
+Verifying the VPN tunnel's functionality is essential to maintaining data protection.

-To safeguard your online activity you should pick one of the best VPN services that offers several secure and reliable protocols, such as OpenVPN and WireGuard.
+To safeguard your online activity, you should pick one of the best VPN services that offers several secure and reliable protocols, such as OpenVPN and WireGuard.
 Make sure you’re regularly testing your VPN connection to ensure your IP address and data are not exposed.

 To customize what goes through the VPN tunnel, set up split tunneling if your VPN supports it.